JKhan01/SM446_TeamXYZ/README.md

 The application also requires a Redis server for session storage which is our primary database.

-You can choose a hosted service for both these requirement, or you can choose to host them yourself.
+You can choose a hosted service for the requirement, or you can choose to host it yourself.
-Download links and hosting information is available at the following links:
+Download link and hosting information is available at the following links:
 - [Redis](https://redis.io/)

 The application also requires a browser and python(>3) to function.